Accelerating Spectral Clustering on Quantum and Analog Platforms

 First, as shown in Figure \ref{fig:karate}, we experiment with a benchmark called Zachary's karate club graph \cite{Girvan_2002}.
 Zachary's Karate Club graph is a widely studied social network representing the relationships amongst a karate club's 34 members at a US university in the 1970s.
 In the graph, each node represents a member of the karate club, and each edge indicates a tie between two members outside of the club activities.
 The network is undirected and unweighted, reflecting the mutual nature of social relationships.
 We simulated the wave dynamics using Qiskit for the time interval $t=[0,99]$, measuring the dynamics at integer times \cite{qiskit_dynamics_2023}.
 As expected, the eigenvector estimated by the proposed method is a constant factor of the ground truth (see Fig.~\ref{fig:karate}).
 Since the ground truth and computed eigenvectors share consistent signs for assigning nodes to clusters, the estimated clusters exactly match.

 Second, we test the performance of our method on the Twitter interaction network for the US Congress, which represents the Twitter interaction network of both the House of Representatives and Senate that formed the 117\textsuperscript{th} the United States Congress \cite{fink2023twitter, fink2023centrality}.
 As shown in Figure \ref{fig:twitter}, our method correctly classifies 467 out of 475 nodes, thereby achieving an accuracy of $98.32\%$.
 This discrepancy arises due to the numerical error of simulating quantum dynamics using the Qiskit dynamics package.
+We also test the proposed method on the social circle graph on Facebook \cite{NIPS2012_7a614fd0}.
+In particular, we take $200$ nodes from the dataset.
+As shown in figure~\ref{fig:facebook}, our method correctly clusters $196$ out of the $200$ nodes, achieving an accuracy of $98\%$.
 We expect $100\%$ accuracy of cluster assignments on an error-corrected (fault tolerant) quantum platform.